 Why should you move to Headless?

-While the benefits are numerous, below are some of the major reasons to consider when going headless for your next project.
+While the benefits of headless CMS are numerous, below are some of the major reasons.

 A headless Content Management System CMS has many perks, including agility and flexibility, speed, more effortless scalability, high availability, increased security, a multichannel approach, ease of use, and a smooth learning curve.

 As the frontend and backend are not coupled with each other and we really need not worry about the backend while updating the front-end, it enables us to update contents without having any trouble.
 This means as soon as any changes are required, we can keep up with those requirements with in no time.